cyberkoolman/smu.msds6306/README.md

 # smu.msds6306

-This is the repository for SMU MSDS homework.
 Author: Randy Park

-The respository will host series of homeworks for the class SMU MSDS
+This is the repository for SMU MSDS homework and will host series of homeworks for the class SMU MSDS

 ## Contents